 Lenders have their own criteria to work out how much of a risk it would be to lend money to you and usually ask for a bigger deposit for Holiday Let mortgages than a standard residential mortgage.
 About 25-40% of the property’s value is pretty normal.
-This is usually higher than a standard Buy to Let mortgage because lenders feel there is more risk with short-term lets due to their seasonal nature.
+This is usually higher than a standard Buy to Let mortgage because lenders feel there's more risk with short-term lets due to their seasonal nature.

 Lenders will also want to know if you’ve got any other rental properties.
 They’ll want to see how good you’ve been at keeping up with your repayments.
 If you can show you’ve never missed a payment, you’ll be considered a lower risk.
-They’ll be more likely to approve your application and may even accept a lower deposit.
-Yippee!

 As with all mortgages, lenders want to make sure you can afford the monthly repayments and keep paying them even if your circumstances change.
 To check this, lenders will always look at your income - as well as other spending habits and commitments such as mortgages, loans, or debts.

 Your personal income is also important to lenders when working out your affordability.
 You’re usually required to have an income of at least £20,000 to £30,000 a year.
 This is to cover you in case the money you make from the rent doesn’t cover your mortgage payments.
 If you need to pay for your Holiday Let mortgage using your personal income it’s called ‘top-slicing’ and is more common with Buy to Let mortgages.